Guide to family, medical and pregnancy leave

-Additionally, recent amendments to the FMLA military leave provisions require an employer to allow an immediate family member of an active duty service member of the Armed Forces, exigency leave of as much as 12 weeks to make child care and other related arrangements pertaining to the deployment of an armed service member to a foreign country.
-Previously, this exigency leave was only available to family members of National Guard members and reservists.
-Employers should be proactive about notifying their employees about the potential military leave options available to them.
-At a minimum, they should ensure that they update their FMLA handbook policies and postings to include information about military leave.
+Additionally, the FMLA’s military leave provisions require an employer to allow an immediate family member of an active duty service member of the Armed Forces, exigency leave of as much as 12 weeks to make child care and other related arrangements pertaining to the deployment of an armed service member to a foreign country.
 Military leave regulations also allow for an extended leave of absence in other situations.

 Reasons for leave

 Under FMLA, eligible employees may take family and medical leave for the care of a seriously ill child, spouse or parent, or for the birth, adoption or foster-care placement of the employee’s own child, or for the employee’s own serious health condition.
 Under CFRA, the reasons for leave are, in some areas, both broader and narrower.
 For example, employees are permitted under CFRA to use leave to care for a seriously ill registered domestic partner, but FMLA does not include this provision.
 And CFRA expressly excludes pregnancy-related disabilities, which are covered by the PDL.